Minkowski Spacetime and QED from Ontology of Time: Obligations of a Fundamental Theory

-It follows from this logical conception that fundamental ``objects'' (like electrons) have to be understood by their structure.
-The only structure at hand is the structure of the variations of the variables - the structure of the dynamics.
-Fundamental objects (elementary particles) are not directly represented by the variables, but by the dynamical structure of these variables (the elements of a spinor).
-If objects do not change their structure (i.e. their ``identity'') in some interaction, then the involved physical processes apparently must be structure preserving: If a system like an elementary particle is defined and understood by its structure, then its continuous existence requires - besides a continuous variation of its constituents (the variables) - that the dynamical structure must be preserved.
+It follows from this conception that fundamental ``material objects'' like for instance electrons have to be described by their structure.
+Since the location in spacetime and hence a continuous trajectory is according to our principles not fundamental and may hence not serve to define or verify {\it sameness}, elementary particles have no material identity, but only a structural identity.
+The only structure at hand is the structure of the variations of the variables - the structure of their dynamics.
+The fundamental objects (elementary particles) are not directly represented by the fundamental variables, but rather by the dynamical structure of the variations, by the patterns of motion.
+Physics can be described as a method to analyze patterns of motion, it is to some degree identical to pattern recognition~\footnote{Recall that the birth of modern physics is connected with names like Kepler, who recognized the ``true'' pattern of planetary motion.}.
+If ``objects'' do not change their structure (i.e. their ``identity'') in some interaction, then the involved dynamical processes must be structure preserving: If a material entity like an elementary particle is defined and understood by its structure, then its continuous existence requires - besides a continuous variation of its constituents (the variables) - that the dynamical structure must be preserved.
+However if objects can only be identified by a certain dynamical structure then two objects with the same structure can not be distinguished.
+If we could distinguish particles experimentally that are indistinguishable in our physical model, then the model would be incomplete.
+Thus, if quantum mechanics is indeed fundamental, then it must logically include a concept of identical particles - as particles in a fundamental physical theory have to be represented by structures.